emarsden/pgmacs/doc/src/schemaspy.md

 - Replace `podman` by `docker` if that is your preference.

-- The official SchemaSpy container `docker.io/schemaspy/schemaspy` will need network access to the host where PostgreSQL is running.
+- The official SchemaSpy container `docker.io/schemaspy/schemaspy` will need **network access** to the host where PostgreSQL is running.
 (In its default configuration, SchemaSpy is not able to connect to PostgreSQL over a Unix socket.)
-This will require a setting such as `--network=host`.
+This will require a Podman setting such as `--network=host`.

 - In this commandline, `%d` is replaced by the database name, `%h` by the hostname on which PostgreSQL is running, `%P` by the port it is running on, `%u` by the user, `%p` by the PostgreSQL